onmyway133/Recipes/README.md

 - An app that showcases many recipes together with their detail information
 - Support iOS 9+
+- Use Xcode 9.3, Swift 4.0
 - Use data from http://food2fork.com/about/api
 - Good practices for structuring iOS app and handle dependencies
+- I'm a fan of exploring [architectures](https://github.com/onmyway133/fantastic-ios-architecture) and how to structure code in a better way.
+I've tried many things.
+In this project I use old good MVC.
 - Ideas are from my experience and learnings from community.
 Pull requests are more than welcome ❤️

 ### Project